Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-1/day-3/lecture-materials/react-movie-search.md

     );
   };

-  //function to return loading JSX const loading = () => {
+  // function to return loading JSX const loading = () => {
     return <h1>No Movie to Display</h1>;
   };

-  //Ternary operator will determine which functions JSX we will return return movie ? loaded() : loading();
+  // ternary operator will determine which functions JSX we will return return movie ? loaded() : loading();
 };

-// We must export the Component to use it in other files export default MovieDisplay;
+// we must export the Component to use it in other files export default MovieDisplay;
 ```